wabarr/facesoffieldwork/upload_image.md

 </script>

 <div class="my-text-body">
-<h3>Share your story</h3>
+<h3>We want to hear your story, and see you in the field!</h3>

+<p>The first step is uploading your photo.
+After you upload, we will show you a preview of your photo and then you can tell us your story.</p>

-<p>Upload your photo to share your story with Faces of Fieldwork.
-You can share your story after uploading the photo.
-The photo should be square, and the resolution should be at least 1024 x 1024.
+<p>The photo should be square, and the resolution should be at least 1024 x 1024.
 Maximum file size is 10mb.</p>